Franz Binder: International career

 Binder was a very prolific goal scorer for both club and country, scoring 16 goals in 19 international matches for Austria, and later 10 goals in just 9 matches for Germany.
 He made his international debut on 11 June 1933 in a friendly against Belgium, scoring twice in a 4-1 win.
 In 1934, he scored a goal against both Italy and Czechoslovakia, the 1934 World Cup champions and runner-ups respectively.
 In January 1936, he scored a goal against both Iberian teams, Spain and Portugal, in 5-4 and 3-2 wins respectively.
 In 1937, he scored winners against France and Latvia (both 2-1 victories), with the latter being the most important as it assured Austria a ticket to the 1938 World Cup.

 His debut with Germany was remarkably similar to Austria's, as he scored against Belgium in a 4-1 win again.
 He then scored two back-to-back hat-tricks against Bohemia and Moravia and the then World Champions Italy, with the former salvaging his side a 4-4 draw while the latter helped to a 5-2 win.
 In the following year he scored two more goals against Italy in a 3-2 win at the San Siro, which were the last he scored for Germany.
 After an 8-year hiatus, he returned to an Austria line-up in 1945, and despite being in his late 30s he still managed to score a further 5 goals for Austria before retiring from international football.

-International goals

-Goals for Austria

-Austria score listed first, score column indicates score after each Austria goal.

-Goals for Germany

-Germany score listed first, score column indicates score after each Binder goal.

 Managerial career

-After retirement from playing he became a football coach, of teams such as SSV Jahn Regensburg, PSV Eindhoven, 1.
-FC Nürnberg, TSV 1860 Munich and Rapid Wien.
+After retirement from playing he became a football coach, of teams such as Jahn Regensburg, PSV Eindhoven, 1.
+FC Nürnberg, 1860 Munich and Rapid Wien.